PhilHarps/music/README.md

 - REthink the display of seller contact information even after user account authentication and instead use a contact form, or an intermediary service like a messenging chat bot.
 - Include a tick box when users sign up that they agree to give permission to retain and use of their data.
 - Encrypt backups of the Postgresql database
-- Encrypt personal information on the database with rotated unique keys, or use secured cloud services such as AWS with more ACL options.
+- Encrypt personal information on the database with rotating unique keys, or use secured cloud services such as AWS with more ACL options.

 By the nature of the website itself (music store), it is unlikely that the database will store critical, classified data such as personal health, financial details.